The complete guide to corporate travel policies

 The business travel policy guide you’ve been waiting for!

 Creating a business travel policy for your company can feel really daunting.
 You don’t want to just throw something together and hope for the best, but it feels impossible to anticipate every possible scenario.
-The truth is your policy serves as more than a rule book; it's a guide to better decision-making about your corporate travel program and can save you a world of headaches down the road.
+The truth is your policy serves as more than a rule book; it's a guide to better decision-making about your corporate travel programme and can save you a world of headaches down the road.

 When it comes to company travel, a travel policy brings it all to one place.
 It acts as an influencer for travellers to make the most cost-effective choices, an important visibility tool for your managers and HR department, and it protects your people if it’s done right.

 If you’re new to business travel or haven’t looked at your travel policy in a while, we’ll start with the basics and then move into the nitty gritty of corporate travel policies.
 We’ll touch on a few best practices for writing a travel policy, what to include, and offer plenty of resources along the way.

 A travel policy is a guide for business travellers to follow that outlines:

 - Preferred suppliers for air travel, land travel, and accommodations

 - Expenses and what is covered or not covered